biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 Take a look at your ***version of R***: this was printed in the console when you started RStudio (see the RStudio screenshot above).

 The most recent version of R is `4.2.2`.
-To use the current functionality of the "base R pipe", **you'll need at least version `4.2.0`** (and to use it at all, you need at least R version `4.1`).
+To use all current functionality of the "base R pipe", you'll need at least version `4.2.0`, and **to use the base R pipe at all, you need at least R version `4.1`**.

 If you have a lower version of R, I would recommend that you update at the end or after this session following [these instructions](/tutorials/r-resources-tips/#updating-r).

 </div>